Welcome to this moment of calm.

 It only asks you to rest.

-Sit there a moment in your mind.
+Sit there for a moment in your mind.

-Let your breathing be easy.
+Let your breathing continue easily.

-Let your body be supported.
+Let your body feel supported.

 Let your tiredness be seen without judgment.

-Say to yourself,
+Say to yourself.

 I am allowed to be tired.